Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors

-A \emph{directed acyclic graph} (DAG) is a digraph with no directed cycles.
-A DAG \(\mathcal G\) is said to be \emph{moral} if when \(i\) and \(i'\) are both parents of \(j\), then there is an edge between \(i\) and \(i'\).
-Equivalently speaking, in \(\mathcal G\) there are no induced directed subgraphs of the form \(i\rightarrow j \leftarrow i'\) (called v-structure); note that induced digraphs are defined similarly as in the definition of induced graphs.
+A directed acyclic graph (DAG) is a digraph with no directed cycles.
+A DAG \(\mathcal G\) is said to be moral if, when \(i\) and \(i'\) are both parents of \(j\), there is an (directed) edge between \(i\) and \(i'\).
+Equivalently, there are no induced directed subgraphs of the form \(i\rightarrow j \leftarrow i'\) (called a v-structure) in \(\mathcal G\); note that induced digraphs are defined similarly to the definition of induced (undirected) graphs.
 It turns out that all induced subgraphs of a (moral) DAG are (moral) DAGs.
-The skeleton of a moral DAG is necessarily decomposable, but there exist DAGs with decomposable skeletons which are not moral.
+The skeleton of a moral DAG is necessarily decomposable, but there exist DAGs with decomposable skeletons that are not moral.

 A vertex \(i\in V\) is called simplicial in an undirected graph \(G\) if its neighbors \(\mathfrak{nb}_G(i)\) form a clique in \(G\).
-A \emph{sink} for a directed graph \(\mathcal{G}\) is a vertex with no children.
-A permutation of vertices $(v_1,\ldots,v_{|V|}) $ from $V$ is said to be a \emph{perfect elimination order} if each $v_i$ is simplicial in $G_{\{v_i,\ldots,v_{|V|}\}}$.
+A permutation of vertices $(v_1,\ldots,v_{|V|}) $ from $V$ is said to be a perfect elimination order if each $v_i$ is simplicial in $G_{\{v_i,\ldots,v_{|V|}\}}$.
 It is known that a graph is decomposable if and only if there exists a perfect elimination order of its vertices.
-Given a perfect elimination order $(v_1,\ldots,v_{|V|})$ one can easily construct a moral DAG in the following way: for any $1\le i<j\le |V|$ if $v_i\sim v_j$ then set $v_j\to v_i$.
-Moreover, any moral DAG can be constructed in this way for some perfect elimination order, see \cite{PeytonBlair}.
+Given a perfect elimination order $(v_1,\ldots,v_{|V|})$ one can easily construct a moral DAG in the following way: for any $1\le i<j\le |V|$, if $v_i\sim v_j$, then set $v_j\to v_i$.
+Moreover, any moral DAG can be constructed in this way for some perfect elimination order; see \cite{PeytonBlair}.